cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 ### Origins
 - S3 bucket
-	- distributing files and cachin them at the edge
+	- distributing files and caching them at the edge
 	- enhanced security with Cloudfront OAC (origin access control)
 		- can be used in combination w/ S3 bucket policy
 	- OAC is replacing Origin Access Identity (OAI)